TypiCal25/Knowledge/Hackathons/EthIndia/Zero Knowledge/Circom.md

 # Templates
 - This is like an object which can be used to generate circuit objects.
 - Assigning a value to an input signal inside the same template is wrong.
+# Components
+- Component Instantiation only occurs from a template once all the signals have been set.
 -